-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION management organisations when doing so. cinematographic works, or in any of its different manifestations, such as digital and printed formats of the same work, this work or other subject-matter should not be considered out of -commerce.
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION Member States for the practical application of those licensing mechanisms.
+It is appropriate that Member States consult rightholders, users and collective management organisations when doing so.
+Directive, specific requirements and procedures may have to be established by Member States for the practical application of those licensing mechanisms.
+It is appropriate that Member States consult rightholders, users cultural heritage institutions and collective management organisations when doing so. or other subject-matter, without prejudice to other applicable legal constraints, such as national rules on moral rights.
+When a work is available in any of its different versions, such as subsequent editions of literary works and alternate cuts of cinematographic works, or in any of its different manifestations, such as digital and printed formats of the same work, this work or other subject-matter should not be considered out of -commerce.
+Conversely, the commercial availability of adaptations, including other language versions or audiovisual adaptations of a literary work, should not preclude the determination of the out-of- commerce status of a work in a given language.
+In order to reflect the specificities of different eategories types of subject-matter, without prejudice to other applicable legal constraints, such as national rules on moral rights.
+When a work is available in any of its different versions, such as subsequent editions of literary works and alternate cuts of cinematographic works, or in any of its different manifestations, such as digital and printed formats of the same work, this work or other subject-matter should not be considered out of -commerce.
 Conversely, the commercial availability of adaptations, including other language versions or audiovisual adaptations of a literary work, should not preclude the determination of the out-of-commerce status of a work in a given language.
-In order to reflect the specificities of different categories types of works and other subject-matter as regards modes of publication and distribution and to facilitate the usability of those mechanisms, specific requirements and procedures may have to be established by Member States for the practical application of those licensing any of its different manifestations, such as digital and printed formats of the same work, this work or other subject-matter should not be considered out of -commerce.
-Conversely, the commercial availability of adaptations, including other language versions or audiovisual adaptations of a literary work, should not preclude the determination of the out-of-commerce status of a work in a given language.
-In order to reflect the specificities of different types of works and other subject-matter as regards modes of publication and distribution and to facilitate the usability of those mechanisms, specific requirements and procedures may have to be established for the practical application of those licensing mechanisms, such as a time period which needs to have
+In order to reflect the specificities of different types of works and other subject-matter as regards